liquidprompt/liquidprompt/README.md

 path
 * `LP_HOSTNAME_ALWAYS`, choose between always displaying the hostname or showing it only when connected with a remote shell
+* `LP_USER_ALWAYS`, choose between always displaying the user or showing it only when he is different from the logged one

 You can also force some features to be disabled, to save some time in the prompt
 building: